 In every U.S. state, if you're injured by someone who is intoxicated, you can bring a personal injury claim against that person.
-But many states, including Iowa, also have laws that allow an injured person to hold an alcohol vendor or liable if the vendor provides alcohol to a person who then injures someone else.
+But many states, including Iowa, also have laws that, in certain circumstances, allow an injured person to seek damages against the person or business that provided the alcohol

-Pamela may bring a personal injury claim against Drake for causing her injuries.
-Under Iowa's dram shop law, she may also bring a claim against Benny's Bar for continuing to serve Drake alcohol even though he was intoxicated, because Drake's intoxication can be seen as a proximate or "foreseeable" cause of the accident that caused Pamela's injuries.
+Pamela can bring a personal injury claim against Drake for causing her injuries.
+Under Iowa's dram shop law, she can also bring a claim against Benny's Bar for continuing to serve Drake alcohol even though he was visibly intoxicated.

-Dram shop claims are civil lawsuits, which means that liability is expressed solely in terms of money damages meant to compensate the injured person for his or her losses, including medical bills, lost wages, damaged property, and pain and suffering.
-Learn more about Personal Injury Damages.
+Dram shop claims are civil lawsuits, meaning that liability is expressed solely in terms of money damages.
+Common damages in these types of cases include things like medical bills, lost wages, damaged property, and pain and suffering.

 Iowa has strict limits that apply to dram shop and social host liability cases.
 To ensure your rights are protected, get in contact with an attorney right away after suffering an injury.